atinzad/renamerApp/SPECS_MVP.md

   - Button: “Write Report to Folder”

 ### 6.8 Acceptance criteria
-- Report preview always matches schema order
+- Report preview lists **all job files** in stable order
+- Each file block contains the placeholder token for extracted content
-- Report upload creates a text file in folder
+- Report upload creates a text file in the Drive folder
-- No OCR/LLM is required
+- No OCR/LLM/labels are required for Increment 2

 ## 7. INCREMENT 3 SPEC — OCR for Job Files (Text Extraction)
 ### 7.1 Scope (MUST implement)